david-alejo/resolution/README.md

 Conflict Resolution classes developed by David Alejo during the course of his phD Thesis "Planning and Coordination on Systems of multiple UAVs"

-This repository contains all libraries which are necessary tu run the tests performed during my Thesis in chapters 3 and 4.
+This repository contains all libraries which are necessary to run the tests performed during my Thesis in chapters 3 and 4.

 The contents are divided into several libraries, which are listed here in the same order that need to be installed